Constitution of New Zealand: Constitutional Review

 In December 2010, a Constitutional Review was announced as part of the confidence and supply agreement between the National Party and the Māori Party, starting in 2011.
 The agreement was part of the debate over the future of the Māori electorates.
 National had a policy of abolishing the seats while the Māori Party wanted the seats entrenched in law.
 The Constitutional Review was agreed as a way to satisfy both parties.

 An advisory panel supported ministers Bill English and Pita Sharples, who were to make a final report to Cabinet by the end of 2013.
 The ministers' first report to Cabinet agreed on the make-up of the advisory panel, a plan for public engagement and how the review would interact with other government projects with a constitutional dimension, such as the referendum on MMP.
 On 4 August 2011 the make-up of the advisory committee was announced, with former Ngāi Tahu leader Sir Tipene O'Regan and former law professor and law commissioner John Burrows as co-chairs.

 Māori constitutional working group

-In 2010 the Iwi Chairs' Forum, a forum made up of people from iwi organisations across New Zealand set up a constitutional working group to create conversation with Māori how to develop a constitution for New Zealand from a Māori point of view.
+In 2010 the National Iwi Chairs Forum, a forum made up of people from iwi organisations across New Zealand set up a constitutional working group to create conversation with Māori how to develop a constitution for New Zealand from a Māori point of view.
 The Iwi Chairs' Forum directed the working party to frame the conversation based on He Whakaputanga (the 1835 Declaration of Independence), Te Tiriti o Waitangi, the United Nations Declaration on the Rights of Indigenous Peoples and principles of tikanga.
 Chaired by Margaret Mutu and convened by Moana Jackson, the working group held 252 meetings with Māori at marae and other settings between 2012 and 2015.
 The findings were launched in 2016 in a document called Matike Mai Aotearoa.